faizancodex/faizancodex/README.md

 ### ⚡ Fun Fact

-> "First, solve the problem.
-Then, write the code." - John Johnson 😃
+> "The best feeling?
+When the code runs perfectly on the first try! 😃